ECB to chart steady course even as the outlook dulls

 "Wisely, we believe the ECB will now be less sensitive to market pressure and inflation expectations, calling increasingly on fiscal policy to be engaged in determining future inflation," Societe Generale economist Anatoli Annenkov said.

-Inflation is set to remain a thorn in the ECB's side, however, falling well short of target for years to come even if surging oil demand helps put upward pressure on prices in 2021.
+Uncomfortably low inflation is set to remain a thorn in the ECB's side, for years to come even if surging oil demand helps put upward pressure on prices in 2021.

 With Thursday's decision, the ECB's benchmark deposit rate will remain at minus 0.5% while the overall quota for bond purchases under PEPP will be maintained at 1.85 trillion euros.